oracle/terraform-provider-oci/website/docs/d/mysql_mysql_db_systems.html.markdown

 		* uk-london-1: 06:00 - 14:00 UTC
 		* ap-tokyo-1: 13:00 - 21:00
 		* us-phoenix-1: 06:00 - 14:00
+* `channels` - A list with a summary of all the Channels attached to the DB System.
+	* `compartment_id` - The OCID of the compartment.
+	* `defined_tags` - Usage of predefined tag keys.
+These predefined keys are scoped to namespaces.
+Example: `{"foo-namespace.bar-key": "value"}`
+	* `display_name` - The user-friendly name for the Channel.
+It does not have to be unique.
+	* `freeform_tags` - Simple key-value pair applied without any predefined name, type or scope.
+Exists for cross-compatibility only.
+Example: `{"bar-key": "value"}`
+	* `id` - The OCID of the Channel.
+	* `is_enabled` - Whether the Channel has been enabled by the user.
+	* `lifecycle_details` - A message describing the state of the Channel.
+	* `source` - Parameters detailing how to provision the source for the given Channel.
+		* `hostname` - The network address of the MySQL instance.
+		* `port` - The port the source MySQL instance listens on.
+		* `source_type` - The specific source identifier.
+		* `ssl_ca_certificate` - The CA certificate of the server used for VERIFY_IDENTITY and VERIFY_CA ssl modes.
+			* `certificate_type` - The type of CA certificate.
+			* `contents` - The string containing the CA certificate in PEM format.
+		* `ssl_mode` - The SSL mode of the Channel.
+		* `username` - The name of the replication user on the source MySQL instance.
+The username has a maximum length of 96 characters.
+For more information, please see the [MySQL documentation](https://dev.mysql.com/doc/refman/8.0/en/change-master-to.html)
+	* `state` - The state of the Channel.
+	* `target` - Details about the Channel target.
+		* `applier_username` - The username for the replication applier of the target MySQL DB System.
+		* `channel_name` - The case-insensitive name that identifies the replication channel.
+Channel names must follow the rules defined for [MySQL identifiers](https://dev.mysql.com/doc/refman/8.0/en/identifiers.html).
+The names of non-Deleted Channels must be unique for each DB System.
+		* `db_system_id` - The OCID of the source DB System.
+		* `target_type` - The specific target identifier.
+	* `time_created` - The date and time the Channel was created, as described by [RFC 3339](https://tools.ietf.org/rfc/rfc3339).
+	* `time_updated` - The time the Channel was last updated, as described by [RFC 3339](https://tools.ietf.org/rfc/rfc3339).
 * `compartment_id` - The OCID of the compartment the DB System belongs in.
 * `configuration_id` - The OCID of the Configuration to be used for Instances in this DB System.
 * `data_storage_size_in_gb` - Initial size of the data volume in GiBs that will be created and attached.